 Survivor Pension: A widow(er) is entitled to receive 50% of the old-age or disability pension that the deceased received.
 In case of more than one survivor, the pension is divided equally.

-Early Pension: The pension is reduced by 5% for each year if an early pension is taken before age 55.
+Early Pension: The pension is reduced by 5% for each year if an early pension is taken before the age of 55.
 The pension is paid monthly.

 Self-employed persons can take voluntary coverage for all permanent work injury benefits.